 Experience some of nature's little wonders and sea life critters in one of the many tide pools along Monterey County's shoreline.
-The easy access invites kids and adults alike to closely explore the local wildlife including crabs, abalone, mussels, sea anemones, starfish and if you are fortunate enough you might even spot an elusive octopus.
+The easy access invites kids and adults alike to closely explore the local wildlife including crabs, abalone, mussels, sea anemones and starfish and if you are fortunate enough you might even spot an elusive octopus.

 Tide pooling is best done when the tides are low but you can almost always find something fascinating year-round.
 It is important to enjoy the wildlife while not disturbing their natural surroundings and remember to use caution while tide pooling.
 Some of the rocks can be slippery if still wet so wear sturdy shoes that can grip onto the rocky shores and always keep your eye out for approaching waves.
 Most importantly, it is vital to protect the environment and remember there is an "absolute no-take" policy on all Monterey County tide pools.